 • NBA All Star Game

-And it's an entire weekend of festivities and entertainment beginning with the Rising Stars Challenge on Friday, February 14, followed by the ever-popular slam dunk contest during All Star Saturday Night on Saturday, February 15 on TNT at 8:30PM ET.
+In fact, it will be an entire weekend of festivities and entertainment beginning with the Rising Stars Challenge on Friday, February 16, followed by the ever-popular slam dunk contest during All Star Saturday on Saturday, February 17..

-Of course, that all leads up to the big finale -- when the NBA All Star game airs on TNT at 8PM ET on Sunday, February 16, 2020.
+Of course, that all leads up to the big finale -- when the NBA All Star game airs on TNT at 8PM ET on Sunday.on its traditional broadcast home, TNT.

-Tickets for the NBA All Star Game and the NBA All-Star Weekend are available directly from the NBA website, at the Rocket Mortgage FieldHouse in Cleveland, and at Ticketmaster.
+Tickets for the NBA All Star Game and the NBA All-Star Weekend are available directly from the NBA website, at the Gainbridge Fieldhouse in Indianapolis and at Ticketmaster.

 • Chosen as the host in 2018 for the sixth time, Los Angeles became the city that has hosted more NBA All Star Games than any other.
 LA is followed by New York with five, and Boston with four.